Jeiwan/uniswapv3-book/content/docs/milestone_6/introduction.md

 > You can see all Uniswap V3 NFT positions in [this OpenSea collection](https://opensea.io/collection/uniswap-v3-positions).

-Good news is that we're going to add this feature to our implementation!
+In this milestone, we're going to add NFT-tokenization of liquidity positions!

-Let's do it!
+Let's go!